Empirical Bayes When Estimation Precision Predicts Parameters: Model and proposed method

-This observation motivates the following strategy: We first transform $(Y_i, \sigma_i)$ into $ (Z_i, \nu_i)$; we then apply empirical Bayes methods that assume prior independence on these transformed quantities to estimate $G_0$.
-Indeed, given estimates $\hatm$ and $\hats$ of $m_0(\cdot)$ and $s_0 (\cdot)$, we can then form the {estimated} transformed data $\hat Z_i, \hat \nu_i$ as We then apply empirical Bayes methods assuming prior independence on $(\hat Z_i, \hat \nu_i)$.
+This observation motivates the following strategy: First, estimate $m_0$ and $s_0$ with $\hatm(\cdot)$ and $\hats(\cdot)$ so as to transform $ (Y_i, \sigma_i)$ into $ (\hat Z_i, \hat \nu_i)$: Second, apply empirical Bayes methods that assume precision independence on $(\hat Z_i, \hat\nu_i)$ to estimate $G_0$.
 This leads to a family of empirical Bayes strategies that we refer to as conditional location-scale empirical Bayes, or \close:

-This framework produces a family of empirical Bayes strategies, since \cref{item:close2} can take different forms.
-To leverage theoretical and computational advances, we will focus on---and recommend---using nonparametric maximum likelihood (\npmle) to estimate $G_0$.
-That is, we maximize the log-likelihood of $\hat Z_i$, whose marginal distribution is the convolution $G_0 \star \Norm(0, \hat\nu_i^2)$, treating $\hatm,\hats$ as fixed: For $\varphi(\cdot)$ the Gaussian probability density function and $\mathcal P(\R)$ the set of all distributions supported on $\R$, we maximize

-When the estimated moments $\hatm, \hats$ are constant functions of $\sigma$, \closenpmle{} estimates the same prior as \indepnpmle.
-In the theoretical literature, under prior independence, \indepnpmle{} is state-of-the-art in terms of computational ease and regret properties.\footnote{The nonparametric maximum likelihood has a long history in econometrics and statistics \citep{kiefer1956consistency,lindsay1995mixture,heckman1984method}.
-There is recent renewed interest.
-See, among others, \citet {koenker2019comment,koenker2014convex,jiang2009general,jiang2020general,soloff2021multivariate,saha2020nonparametric,polyanskiy2020self,shen2022empirical,polyanskiy2021sharp}.
-Empirical Bayes methods via \npmle{} have computational and theoretical advantages, though much of the favorable theoretical results are proven in a homoskedastic setting.
-Its computational ease and lack of tuning parameters are advocated in \citet{koenker2019comment,koenker2014convex,koenker2017rebayes}.

-One might also consider a sieve likelihood estimator for $G_0$ \`a la \citet{efron2016empirical}.
-We conjecture that by an argument analogous to ours, one could likewise obtain regret guarantees for this sieve likelihood approach as we do for \npmle, though we are unfamiliar with such results even in the homoskedastic setting.} Our subsequent results in \cref{sec:regret} extend some of these favorable properties to \closenpmle{} under \eqref{eq:location_scale}.